JonnieSparkles/unruggabull-the-game/README.md

 4. On the title screen, press any key to enable music, then click "Start Game" to play!
 5. Click the version number at the bottom of the title screen to view credits.

+> **Note:** Gameplay is only available on desktop browsers.
+On mobile, you can view the Unruggabull gallery and listen to the theme song.

 ## Credits

 See [credits.txt](credits.txt) for full attributions and asset sources.
 The credits are also viewable in-game via the version link.